Anskiy/jetsoftime/README.md

 --USAGE--

 Windows users can directly run the provided .exe, Mac and Linux users should run randomizer.py with Python 3.0 or above in the sourcefiles folder.
+A GUI is provided, but you can choose to run it in commandline mode by typing -c.

-Either enter the location of the ROM or drag and drop it into the window.
+If on commandline mode, either enter the location of the ROM or drag and drop it into the window.
 Follow the onscreen instructions afterwards.

 --CREDITS--

 Designers: Anskiy, Abyssonym

-Developers: Anskiy, Abyssonym, Myself086
+Developers: Anskiy, Abyssonym, Myself086, Anguirel

 Technical Assistance: Mauron, Myself086, Lagolunatic

-Notable Testers: Muppetsinspace, MisterLichTV, TheBigSalarius
+Notable Testers: Muppetsinspace, MisterLichTV, TheBigSalarius, proccy, boozewizard

 Guides: MisterLichTV, TrintonGL